williamrd13/Mortgage-Calculation/README.md

 The convention for converting annual payments into monthly payments is that the interest rate for each period becomes 1/12, and it rolls over each month (n\*12) periods.
 For example, for a 30-year loan with anuual rate of 4.8%, we use r = 4.8%/12 = 0.4% and n = 30\*12 = 360 to calculate x, where x becomes the monthly payment.
+It's not difficult to prove the monthly one, except for too much to write which may be easy to make mistakes.

 ### Building with Jupyter